Tuttle Creek Reservoir

 |Largemouth Bass||Slow||1 to 5 pounds||Coves in southern third of the Reservoir have some locally good largemouth bass populations.
 The McIntyre Cove area tends to produce the best fishing.|

-1,750 rainbow trout were stocked into Willow Lake on December 3rd.
-So far 3,750 trout have been stocked this season.
-The lake will receive regular stockings until April for a total of 12,750 trout.
+1,320 rainbow trout were stocked into Willow Lake on January 13th.
+These trout were larger than the trout normally stocked.
+So far 5,070 trout have been stocked this season.
+The ice was over 6 inches thick on 1/12/15 and people have been out on the ice fishing this week.
 The best bait has been brightly colored trout baits suspended a foot from the bottom.
-Fish have also been caught on worms, corn or lures.
+Fish have also been caught on worms, minnows, corn or lures.

 Willow Lake is located in the Southeast corner of the Tuttle Creek River Pond area.
 A trout permit is needed to fish at Willow Lake during trout season.
 Anyone under 16 years of age with a properly licensed adult can harvest up to 2 trout without a trout permit.

-Tuttle Creek is three feet above conservation pool.
+Tuttle Creek is at conservation pool.
 You can check current water conditions at http://www.nwk.usace.army.mil/Locations/DistrictLakes/TuttleCreekLake/DailyLakeInformation.aspx

 Want some more information on fishing in the Manhattan area?
 You can subscribe to the free Manhattan Fisheries Newsletter by clicking the link.